-The Story Bridge Hotel has had a colourful history perched from the point of Kangaroo Point for almost a century, as a well populated watering hole to wharfies and labourers.
-But since Kangaroo Point has taken off as one of the most affluent inner city suburbs in The City, The Story Bridge too has adjusted with the times, taking its reputation as the toughest pub in town to the swishest seat under The Bridge.
+The Story Bridge Hotel has had a colourful history perched from the point of Kangaroo Point for almost a century, as a well-populated watering hole to wharfies and labourers.
+But since Kangaroo Point has taken off as one of the most affluent inner-city suburbs in The City, The Story Bridge too has adjusted with the times, taking its reputation as the toughest pub in town to the swishest seat under The Bridge.
 The Story Bridge is host to an overflow of spaces to eat, drink and be entertained.
-From The Shelter Bar’s Australian fusion approach to tapas and dining, to the urban beer garden feel of the Outback Bar & Grill and upmarket dining with its classic ambiance from Deery’s Restaurant & Smokehouse, Story Bridge has fine wines, craft beers and a profusion of cocktails to please every taste and urge.
+From The Shelter Bar’s Australian fusion approach to tapas and dining to the urban beer garden feel of the Outback Bar & Grill and upmarket dining with its classic ambience from Deery’s Restaurant & Smokehouse, Story Bridge has fine wines, craft beers and a profusion of cocktails to please every taste and urge.

 Moving away from gluten heavy to a locavore and seasonable approach with ingredients and dishes, Main St is the lighter side to The Story.
 The bright décor inspires get-up-and-go gatherings or cheeky chatters, where people-watching up and down Main Street with jam jars and champagnes in hand are the order of the day and night.
 It’s a classic take on Queensland lifestyle, where a profusion of colours and patterns keeps things dainty and vivid.

 Slightly heavier alternatives for the hearty appetites are in abundance.
-A savoury mince toastie of pasture fed beef mince cooked in a Panini or the quesadilla style pulled milk-fed lamb shoulder on flat bread, saffron and mint yoghurt with pomegranate and za’atar keeps breakfast wholesomely comforting.
+A savoury mince toastie of pasture-fed beef mince cooked in a Panini or the quesadilla style pulled milk-fed lamb shoulder on flatbread, saffron and mint yoghurt with pomegranate and za’atar keep breakfast wholesomely comforting.
 Or go full throttle with the Main St Plate-poached eggs served with smoked belly bacon, confit tomato, smoked pork and bean ragout, and a savoury mince toastie.
 Enjoy with any of the juices and smoothies made to order.
-Or if after 10am, add a glass – or few – of sparkling whites to the mix for a completely fulfilling champagne breakfast.
+Or if after 10 am, add a glass – or few – of sparkling whites to the mix for a completely fulfilling champagne breakfast.

 For servings to take it through the day, tapas styled dishes and snacks keep those hunger pangs at bay with girlish figures kept girly.
-Sumptuous salads, charcaturies, cheeseboards, Main St’s signature mini subs and hand cut fries keeps the afternoon free for grazing.
+Sumptuous salads, charcuterie, cheeseboards, Main St’s signature mini-subs and hand-cut fries keep the afternoon free for grazing.
 Cocktails and mocktails are served up jam jar style with the alcoholic fusions specially crafted for Main St; from the green tea cocktail to classic cosmopolitans.
 Things can stay simple, by soaking up Veuve Cliquot Champagne or exploring the fine wines list.

 Photo Credit: Lady Lex